Kenedy, Texas: History

 In the early 1900s many of Kenedy's gunfighter shootings caused the town to be nicknamed "Six Shooter Junction".

+In 1901, Gregorio Cortez and his brother Romaldo were tenant farmers on the W. A. Thulmeyer Ranch, approximately ten miles west of Kenedy.
+While investigating a reported horse theft, Karnes County Sheriff W. T. "Brack" Morris and his deputies questioned several Kenedy residents before traveling to the ranch.
+A confrontation there, complicated by misunderstandings in translation, resulted in Morris wounding Romaldo and Cortez shooting and killing Morris.
+Cortez subsequently fled, beginning a widely publicized manhunt.

+The incident became the subject of El Corrido de Gregorio Cortez, one of the best-known Mexican-American corridos of the period.
+The story was later examined by Américo Paredes in his 1958 book With His Pistol in His Hand and adapted into the 1982 film The Ballad of Gregorio Cortez, starring Edward James Olmos.

-During World War II, the Kenedy Allen Detention Camp was located near the outskirts of the town, on a former Civilian Conservation Corps site.
+During World War II, the Kenedy Alien Detention Camp was located near the outskirts of the town, on a former Civilian Conservation Corps site.
 Though it later served as a prisoner of war camp, it started as an internment camp for people of German, Italian, and Japanese ancestry deported from Latin America, as well as some who were long-term residents of the U.S. The camp opened in April 1942, when the first group of Latin American deportees arrived: 456 Germans, 156 Japanese and 14 Italians.
 Despite State Department prisoner exchanges, in which German and Japanese Latin Americans were "repatriated" and traded for U.S. citizens in Axis custody, Kenedy's population swelled to 2,007 by October 1943: 1,168 Germans, 705 Japanese, 72 Italians, and 62 "miscellaneous".
 The 705 of Japanese descent included U.S. civilians.
 In 1944, the remaining internees were transferred to other facilities, and by September it had been converted to a German POW camp; beginning in July 1945, the camp was also used to house Japanese POWs.
 The camp was closed at the end of the war, in September 1945.

 The John B. Connally Unit, a state prison, is located 2 mi south of the city limits.
 On December 13, 2000, a group called the Texas Seven escaped from that prison.
 They would go on a deadly crime spree before being caught.

 On July 24, 2019, the Karnes Countywide Newspaper featured a story on a Kenedy house with ties to a world famous San Antonio landmark.
 Blueprints by Hugman-Silber Architects were discovered in the cedar closet of the house.
 The blueprints were drawn and traced by Robert H.H.
 Hugman, the acknowledged visionary behind the San Antonio River Walk.